 Presentation of Assignments: All written assignments must be submitted TYPED, on standard 81⁄2 X 11 paper, with 1 staple in the top left corner.
 No binders or folders of any kind please.

-NUMBER THE PAGES!
 Written assignments must be double-spaced and single-sided.
+NUMBER THE PAGES.
 All written assignments must be handed in; assignments submitted by email will not be accepted.
+Include a Title page, with your NAME, DATE and the COURSE NAME.
+Include the Topic and Film(s) you have chosen to write about.